Modification-Fair Cluster Editing: Modification Fairness: Complexity

-\textbf{Case~2.} As in the proof for Case~1, we reduce from \CE with a given instance~$(G=(V,E),k)$ obtained from the reduction by~\citet[Theorem~1]{KU12}.
-We make additional use of the fact that their construction yields an instance where~$|V|< 2k$.
+We now provide the construction for \cref{thm:fce-hard}(ii).
+Again, we will later see that the construction also proves \NP-hardness for the \prob{Deletion} variant.

-Our instance~$(G',k',\delta)$ is defined as follows.
-The graph~$G'$ contains a blue copy of~$G$ and one red vertex~$r$ which is connected to an arbitrary vertex~$x$ of degree six from~$G$ (which always exists for nontrivial graphs~$G$).
-We further add~$2k - |V| + 1$ many isolated blue vertices such that overall~$G'$ contains~$2k+1$ blue vertices.
-We set~$k'\coloneqq k+1$.
+\begin{construction}[for \cref{thm:fce-hard}(ii)] Let~$I = (G, k)$ be an instance of \CE{}.
+We may assume that~$I$ has the properties listed in \cref{prop:ce-hard}.
+We construct an instance~$I' = (G', k', \delta)$ of \FCE{} as follows.
+The graph~$G'$ contains a blue copy of~$G$ as well as one red vertex~$r$ which is adjacent to an arbitrary vertex~$x$ of degree six from~$G$ (this exists due to \cref{prop:ce-hard}(iv)).
+We further add~$2k - \abs{V(G)} + 1$ isolated blue vertices such that overall~$G'$ contains~$2k+1$ blue vertices.
+Note that~$2k - \abs{V(G)} + 1 > 0$ due to \cref{prop:ce-hard}(iii).
+Finally, we set~$k' \coloneqq k+1$ and $\delta = 0$.\footnote{Just as \cref{constr:hard-1}, this construction works with any $\delta \ge 0$.} \end{construction}